darrenjw/scala-view/examples/README.md

-# scala-view-examples
+# scala-view examples - Swing examples

-## A collection of examples illustrating use of the scala-view library
+## A collection of examples illustrating use of the scala-view library - legacy Swing examples

 This directory contains a collection of examples illustrating the use of the [scala-view](https://github.com/darrenjw/scala-view) library.
 You can run these examples by running `sbt` from this directory and typing `run` at the `sbt` prompt.
 Then select the example you want to run.